FAQ about the Master of Urban and Regional Planning at the University of Iowa

 Yes, a student may complete the program as a part-time student.

-While a thesis is not required, as a capstone course Field Problems reflects the time, commitment, and importance commonly associated with a thesis.
+While a thesis is not required, as a capstone course Sustainable Communities Lab reflects the time, commitment, and importance commonly associated with a thesis.
 It should therefore be treated as if it were a thesis.
-Those wanting to do a traditional thesis may do so in addition to Field Problems.
+Those wanting to do a traditional thesis may do so in addition to the Sustainable Communities Labs.

 It is not required, but is highly recommended.
 Most students do an internship during the summer between their first and second year.